Optimizing decoherence in the generation of optical Schr\"odinger cat states: CAVITY RYDBERG EIT

-The ordering in which the intracavity light reaches the atomic ensemble and the HR mirrors is irrelevant because the assumption of small round-trip loss implies that the amplitude impinging on each of these elements is $c_{\up/\dn} [1+O(\mathcal F^{-1})]$, because none of the previous elements removed much amplitude.
-Hence, the amplitudes of the light fields lost because of atomic spontaneous emission and because of the HR mirrors are
+The ordering in which the intracavity light reaches the atomic ensemble and the HR mirrors is irrelevant because the assumption of small round-trip loss implies that the amplitude impinging on each of these elements is $\xi_{\up/\dn} [1+O(\mathcal F^{-1})]$, because none of the previous elements removed much amplitude.
+Hence, the amplitude of the light lost because of the HR mirrors is \cite{Siegman:86}